 I didn't even have a lawyer at that time, but my family rushed to the rescue - as they always do - and found someone who could help.
 I'm so glad they did because I would've lost even the rights to my own code if they hadn't.
 I would have had to walk away completely empty-handed from co-founding and building what was already at that time the most successful Apple service provider in Finland.
 Legally, the company owned the code since it was developed on company time, but I also owned 20% of the company so it wasn't that cut and dry.
 Thinking back, I should've just given him four fifths of the code by deleting every fifth line.

 After all the ugliness of going through every single word in the legal documents making sure he wasn't going to rip me off yet again, I signed off my 20% stake to him and got to keep my own code.
 At that point mcare became my customer and I even remember telling Joel how I wished things would cool down and we could have lunch together again like old times.
 Roughly a year later I accidentally found out he had been developing a competing product - while using my system - and he terminated their subscription a few months later.
+Without any warning.
 That took out a third of my revenue and meant I had to find an extra job.

 To this day I haven't heard from Joel - apart from a few cold administrative emails - let alone receive an explanation or apology for what transpired.
 Maybe it was he's plan all along to smoke me out of the company when the time was right, maybe his new partners coerced him into it, maybe he's just really embarrassed about how easy it was to fool me.
 To be honest, I'm not sure if it would even mean anything at this point.
 I don't think he knows or cares how much I had to sacrifice for that company.
 I quit my studies at college, I quit my job at Humac, I quit my job at TV Tools.
 I sacrificed my health and what little social ties I had in my life back then.
 I worked there day and night for four grueling years and after all that he basically said it was all for nothing.